-- Some people claim that the government closed Boston Mills after some sort of chemical accident that caused the citizens to mutate.
+Some people claim that the government closed Boston Mills after some sort of chemical accident that caused the citizens to mutate.
 Government cover ups are often a favorite theme in urban legends, and some people claim to have actually seen disfigured, mutated people still hiding in the area.

-- Have you ever heard a tale about a church in the middle of the woods that's used for satanic worship?
+Have you ever heard a tale about a church in the middle of the woods that's used for satanic worship?
 It seems that almost every place has one, and Hell Town is no exception.
 In this case, it's the church that used to be part of the Boston Mills community, and it supposedly comes with the standard upside-down cross that is always part of this particular type of urban legend.

 Spirits of murdered children are also said to haunt the woods of Hell Town.
 As the legend goes, a school bus ran out of gas while passing through the area.
 While the driver was gone trying to get gas, an escaped patient from a mental hospital came along and killed the children.
 This legend has several classic "urban" elements including the escaped mental patient, the vehicle that ran out of gas in the middle of nowhere and, of course, the ghosts of children.

-Common Themes in Legends Across States
+Common Themes in Ohio Urban Legends

 The preceding stories are just a sample of urban legends in Ohio.
 However, they show how common themes in these tales always seem to pop up from one region to the next.